ccns/dreambbs/INDENT.md

 ```

 ## Line continuation
-- The indentation size of continued lines should be 2, 4, or 6 spaces
+- The indentation size of continued lines should be 4 spaces
 - Argument lists and initializer-lists
     - The elements should be indented or be aligned with the start of the list
     - The end of list without elements in the same line should be indented less that the elements